Equable Ascent Financial and Hilco Receivables Are One in the Same

 1. Equable Ascent Financial, or Hilco, having purchased the debt from Chase, never returned the debt to Chase and instead sold it off to another debt buyer – Midland Funding.

-2. Chase indeed recalled the debt, but failed to label it as a fraudulent debt and add it to their fraud loss provisions.
+2. Chase indeed recalled the debt, but failed to label it as a fraudulent debt and added it to their fraud loss provisions.
 Instead the account was packaged up and sold to Midland Funding.

-Equable Ascent Financial, Hilco Receivables, Midland Funding, credit reports and the CFPB.
+Equable Ascent Financial, Hilco Receivables, Midland Funding, Credit Reports and the CFPB

 How were the credit reporting entries showing from Equable Ascent Financial and Hilco?
 Are the amounts similar to the amount being reported by Midland?